-The Ontario Food Terminal is located within approximately 130 m of the proposed development.
-The facility has been classified as a Class 2 facility because of the outdoor storage and frequent daily truck traffic.
-From a noise perspective, noise may be audible outside the property, but as shown in the Noise and Vibration Impact Assessment (NVIA) (Hatch, 2020), noise from the Ontario Food Terminal in insignificant given the elevated background noise levels from the Gardiner Expressway.
-A Class 3 classification is not warranted because of the restriction of operating times (not 24 hours/day), and low probability of emissions relative to the emissions of the Gardiner Expressway separating the Ontario Food Terminal from the proposed development, as evidenced in the AQIA (Hatch, 2020).
+The Ontario Food Terminal is located within approximately 135 m of the proposed development.
+The facility has been classified as a Class 3 facility because of the outdoor storage and frequent truck traffic.

+From a noise perspective, as shown in the Noise and Vibration Impact Assessment (NVIA) (Hatch, 2021), noise from the Ontario Food Terminal is insignificant given the elevated background noise levels from the Gardiner Expressway.
+This study shows compliance with MECP's NPC-300 sound level criteria from stationary sources.
+A site visit conducted by Hatch personnel on June 4th, 2020 confirmed that noise emanating from the Ontario Food Terminal was inaudible.
+The site visit was completed during Ontario Food Terminal operational hours.
+These observations were undertaken at 5:50 AM, when vehicular traffic was fairly low and thus background noise from the Gardiner Expressway was low.

+The AQIA (Hatch, 2021) has assessed the air emissions from the Ontario Food Terminal, and has determined that these emissions are not expected to adversely impact the proposed development.
 The Ontario Food Terminal is in closer proximity to sensitive receptors (residential land uses) to the north, such as residential land uses along the north side of the Queensway.
 As there are not adverse effects on these nearer, more impacted sensitive receptors, it is not anticipated that the proposed development will be adversely impacted.